jfcrenshaw/pzflow-paper/README.md

 To Do:

 - clean up the train ensemble script
-- fix the artifact in the pz posteriors at z=3
+- fix the artifact in the pz posteriors at z=3 (probably doable by increasing the redshift range?)
+- when combining the loss dictionaries for the ensemble training, wrap the losses in float() so that they're not jax arrays and can be unpickled
+- add posterior estimation with missing u bands and add the missing u band variety to all of the metrics